 UCF's Center for Humanities & Digital Research

-The Center for Humanities and Digital Research was founded in 2007, and succeeded the Humanities Center Initiative, which has hosted conferences and speakers and supported research projects since 2005.
+The Center for Humanities and Digital Research at the University of Central Florida was founded in 2007, and succeeded the Humanities Center Initiative, which has hosted conferences and speakers and supported research projects since 2005.

 1. connecting faculty working on similar issues or problems within and beyond the College of Arts and Humanities,

-2. providing tangible support for research in the form of grant writing assistance, fellowships, publication and exhibition funding, a distinguished lecture series and forums, and scholarly conferences,
+2. providing tangible support for research in the form of grant writing assistance, exhibition funding, a distinguished lecture series and forums, and scholarly conferences,

 3. interpreting and promoting faculty and student work in public venues that benefit the University of Central Florida community and the larger Orlando metropolitan area, and

 4. connecting with scholars and projects in Florida, across the US, and throughout the world.

 The humanities center has a special mandate in the digital humanities, that is, to provide students opportunities for high impact learning experiences with tools and techniques based in computing for creating, archiving, cataloguing, investigating, and disseminating material related to human experience and representation, as well as in the investigation of the impact of the digital world on human meaning.
 As the digital environment has evolved into both a research and an authoring space, digital humanities blurs the boundary between scholarship and creative work.
 Digital technology allows the study of traditional and recent material in new ways, and it also provides new paradigms of scholarship as the tools for research become new environments for study and new sites for human expression.